Branching And Release

 • the npm package @hunpeolabs/gig is published from this same repository

-• the release tag is mapped to npm package version YYYY.M.D for registry compatibility
+• the release tag and npm package version stay synchronized, for example v2026.5.1 and 2026.5.1

 The release workflow is split into: